cschladetsch/Doplhin/LoggingSystem/prompt.md

 1. **Comments**: Add comments to the code, focusing on "why" and not "how" or "what".
 1. **C++20**: Use only standard C++20 features and libraries.
 Do not use external libraries.
 1. **Error Handling**: Use exceptions to deal with errors.
 When errors are caught, add local contextual extra information then rethrow the exception.
+1. All log messages are written to `stderr`.

 ## Examples